-chain is an appropriate distributed representation, because it captures all the necessary temporal dependencies.
+This paper has considered some characteristics of how representation determines the performance of TD learning in simple Markovian environments.
+It suggests that what amounts to a local kernel for the Markov chain is an appropriate distributed representation, because it captures all the necessary temporal dependencies.
 This representation can be constructed during a period of latent learning and is shown to be superior in a simple navigation task, even over others that also share information between similar locations.

 Designing appropriate representations is a key issue for many of the sophisticated learning control systems that have recently been proposed.
-However, as Barto et al. (1991) pointed out, a major concern is that the proofs of convergence of TD learning have not been very extensively generalized to different approximation methods.
+However, as Barto, Bradtke and Singh (1991) pointed out, a major concern is that the proofs of convergence of TD learning have not been very extensively generalised to different approximation methods.

-Both Moore (1990) and Chapman and Kaelbling (1991) sought to exorcise the daemon of dimensionality by using better function approximation schemes, which is an equivalent step to using a simple linear scheme with more sophisticated input representations.
-Moore used kd trees (see Omohundro 1987, for an excellent review), which have the added advantage of preserving the integrity of the actual values they are required to store, and so preserve the proofs of the convergence of $\mathcal{Q}$ -learning (Barto et al. 1991; Watkins and Dayan 1992).
+Both Moore (1990) and Chapman and Kaelbling (1991) sought to exorcise the dæmon of dimensionality by using better function approximation schemes, which is an equivalent step to using a simple linear scheme with more sophisticated input representations.
+Moore used kd trees (see Omohundro, 1987, for an excellent review), which have the added advantage of preserving the integrity of the actual values they are required to store, and so preserve the proofs of the convergence of Q-learning (Barto, Bradtke & Singh, 1991; Watkins & Dayan, 1992).
 However just like the CMAC representation described above, the quality of the resulting representation depends on an a priori metric, and so is not malleable to the task.

-Chapman and Kaelbling also used a tree-like representation for Q-learning, but their trees were based on logical formulas satisfied by their binary-valued input variables.
+Chapman and Kaelbling also used a tree-like representation for Q-learning, but their trees were based on logical formulæ satisfied by their binary-valued input variables.
 If these variables do not have the appropriate characteristics, the resulting representation can turn out to be unhelpful.
-It would probably not afford great advantage in the present case.
+It would not afford great advantage in the present case.

-Sutton (1990), Thrun et al. (1991), and others have suggested the utility of learning the complete transition matrix of the Markov chain, or, for the case of control, the mapping from states and actions to next states.
+Sutton (1990), Thrun, Möller and Linden (1991), and others have suggested the utility of learning the complete transition matrix of the Markov chain, or, for the case of control, the mapping from states and actions to next states.
 Sutton used this information to allow the agent to learn while it is disconnected from the world.
 Thrun, Möller and Linden used it implicitly to calculate the cost of and then improve a projected sequence of actions.
-The SR is less powerful in the sense that it provides only an appropriately distributed representation and not a veridical map of the world.
-A real map has the added advantage that its information is independent of the goals and policies of the agent; however, it is more difficult to learn.
+The SR is less powerful in the sense that it only provides an appropriately distributed representation and not a veridical map of the world.
+A real map has the added advantage that its information is independent of the goals and policies of the agent; however it is more difficult to learn.
 Sutton's scheme could equally well be used to improve a system based on the learned representation.

-Sutton and Pinette (1985) discussed a method for control in Markovian domains that is closely related to the SR and that uses the complete transition matrix implicitly defined by a policy.
-In the notation of this paper, they considered a recurrent network effectively implementing the iterative scheme where $x_i$ is the punctate representation of the current state i and Q is the transition matrix. $\hat{x}n$ converges to $\bar{x}i$ from equation 3.1, the SR of state i.
+Sutton and Pinette (1985) discussed a method for control in Markovian domains that is closely related to the SR and which uses the complete transition matrix implicitly defined by a policy.
+In the notation of this paper, they considered a recurrent network effectively implementing the iterative scheme where \mathbf{x}i is the punctate representation of the current state i and Q is the transition matrix. $\hat{\mathbf{x}}n$ converges to $\bar{\mathbf{x}}i$ from equation 3, the SR of state i.
 Rather than use this for representational purposes, however, Sutton and Pinette augmented Q so that the sum of future returns is directly predicted through this iterative process.
-This can be seen as an alternative method of eliminating the temporal component of the task, although the use of the recurrence implies that the final predictions are very sensitive to errors in the estimate of Q.
+This can be seen as an alternative method of eliminating the temporal component of the task, although the use of the recurrence implies that the the final predictions are very sensitive to errors in the estimate of Q.